Install it

 Performance tips that actually work

-Quantized models: Use 4-bit quantized versions for 2-3x speedup
+Quantized models: use 4-bit quantized versions for a 2-3x speedup.

-Prune unused models: They take up significant disk space
+Prune unused models: they pile up on disk fast.

 ollama list ollama rm unused-model